PseudoDevs/IamGhost/FATAL9.md

-Last updated: 2024-04-02 14:53:28
+Last updated: 2024-04-02 14:54:32
-Random Quote: I don't believe in failure.
-It's not failure if you enjoyed the process. - Oprah Winfrey
+Random Quote: By living deeply in the present moment we can understand the past better and we can prepare for a better future. - Thích Nhất Hạnh